mrsilver76/plex-autoshutdown/README.md

 On Linux, you will need to make it executable first by using `chmod +x plex-autoshutdown.sh`.

-**Before setting up the script to run automatically, run it in test mode from the command line to confirm everything works correctly!**
+⚠️ **Before scheduling the script to run automatically, run it in test mode to ensure everything works as expected.**<br>

-When test mode is enabled, the script performs all checks and reports what it would do.
-Even if a condition would normally block a shutdown, the script will continue running so you can see the full set of results. _**It will never actually shut down your server in this mode!**_
+Test mode performs all the same checks as normal mode but will not shut down your server, letting you safely experiment with settings and scenarios.

 To use test mode, append any of `/t`, `/test`, `-t`, or `--test` to the command line, irrespective of your operating system: